jkhan24558/TP4K8s-workshop/lab-platform-engineer/01-full-lab.md

 #### Add capabilities to Cluster Group
 [Official documentation](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-platform/saas/tnz-platform/spaces-how-to-operate-clusters-create-run-cluster-group.html#add-capabilities)

-To do this from the Hub GUI, go to: `Application Spaces > Capabilities > Available`.
+To do this from the Hub GUI, go to: `Capabilities > Available`.
 We can only add capabilities one by one, and curerntly you can only select a specific version, which will actually pin that version in the installed packages, which can cause issues when new Capability versions are released and their pacages bumped in the Platform (UCP).

 Therefore we will do this via CLI